NLN Nursing Education Research Grants Guidelines

 Funding

 The NLN is deeply committed to supporting beginning researchers as well as accomplished nursing education scholars.
-The NLN awards approximately five (5) research proposals annually up to a maximum of $30,000 each to NLN individual members and faculty of NLN member schools.
+The NLN awards approximately four to five research proposals annually up to a maximum of $30,000 each to NLN individual members and faculty of NLN member schools.
 Funding is provided by the NLN and through endowments and donations to the NLN Foundation for Nursing Education.
 Funds will not cover expenses incurred prior to the funding date.
 The NLN will disburse funds by September 1st of the year awarded.

 Eligibility